leandrolcampos/specials/README.md

-_⚠️ Specials is under development.
-We are working to expand it and improve its performance and reliability, prioritizing quality over time to market._
+> [!WARNING]
+> Specials is under development and the API is subject to change.

 # Welcome to Specials